Canon SX60 vs Olympus E-620

 It is notable that the SX60 offers wifi support, while the E-620 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX60 and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX60 and E-620 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Olympus E-620 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX60 and the Olympus E-620?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.